 Cliftonville Football Club Chaplain, Reverend Dario Leal, has written a letter to our supporters this Easter Sunday.

-Through it all, however, he is keen for players and fans of all ages to take encouragement from the promise of better days ahead and believes that the message of Easter can inspire hope through these challenging times.
+While taking inspiration from those memories, he is keen for people of all ages to take encouragement from the message of Easter as society continues to work through these challenging times.

 Rev Dario Leal